cromicron/pyaes256/README.md

+Note <br>
+This is a copy from a repository created by The-Crocop.
+All credit goes to The-Crocop.
+I inspired the project, but all work was done by The-Crocop.
+The original repository can be found here:https://github.com/The-Crocop/pyaes256

 # PyAes256

 This project aims to encrypt text with AES-256 and put it into a pdf similar to a paperwallet.